-Increasing the amount of fibre in your diet may reduce symptoms of diverticulosis and prevent complications such as diverticulitis.
-Fibre keeps stools soft and lowers pressure inside the colon so that bowel content can move through easily.
-Twenty to 35 grams of fibre is recommended daily.
-The table on the next page shows the amount of fibre in some foods that you can easily add to your diet.
+Increasing the amount of fibre in your diet may reduce symptoms of diverticulosis.
+It may also prevent complications, such as diverticulitis.
+Fibre keeps stools soft and lowers pressure inside the colon.
+This allows bowel content to move through easily.
+You should eat / drink 20 to 35 grams of fibre daily.
+The table below shows the amount of fibre in some foods that you can add to your diet.

 Your doctor may also recommend taking a fibre product such as Fybogel once a day.
-These products are mixed with water and provide about two to 3.5 grams per tablespoon, mixed with eight ounces of water.
+These products are mixed with water.
+They provide about 2 to 3.5 grams per tablespoon, mixed with 8 ounces of water.
 Fybogel and Psyllium seed products are available in pharmacies.

-Until recently, many doctors suggested avoiding foods with small seeds such as tomatoes or strawberries because they believed that the seeds could lodge in the diverticula and cause inflammation.
-However, it is now generally accepted that only foods that may irritate or get caught in the diverticula cause problems.
-Foods such as nuts, popcorn hulls, and sunflower, pumpkin, caraway, and sesame seeds should be avoided.
-The seeds in tomatoes, courgettes, cucumbers, strawberries, and raspberries, as well as poppy seeds, are generally considered harmless.
+Until recently, many doctors suggested avoiding foods with small seeds.
+They believed that the seeds could lodge in the diverticula and cause inflammation.
+It is now generally accepted that only foods that may irritate or get caught in the diverticula cause problems.
+Avoid the following foods:

+- nuts

+- · popcorn hulls,

+- and sunflower, pumpkin, caraway, and sesame seeds.

+The seeds in tomatoes, courgettes, cucumbers, strawberries, and raspberries, as well as poppy seeds, are considered harmless.
 People differ in the amounts and types of foods they can eat.
-Decisions about your diet should be made based on what works best for you.
+Make decisions about your diet on what works best for you.
 Keeping a diary may help identify individual items in your diet.